Meet Our Team

 Ashley Karlovich

-Ashley Karlovich (she/her/hers) is a third-year graduate student in the CAB Lab.
+Ashley Karlovich (she/her/hers) is a fourth-year graduate student in the CAB Lab.
 Ashley graduated from the University of Arkansas in 2019 with bachelors’ degrees in Psychology and Spanish.
-After graduation, she worked asthe post-baccalaureate Research Associate in the Child and Adolescent Mood and Anxiety Treatment (CAMAT) Program at the University of Miami, where she worked on projects related to transdiagnostic treatment of emotional disorders in youth.
-During her work in the CAB Lab, Ashley is broadly interested in exploring the development and assessment of externalizing psychopathology in youth and promoting reliable measurement and assessment practices to inform clinical decision-making.
-She is also interested in conducting research on parenting behaviors and parental psychopathology in relation to the development of externalizing behaviors in youth.
+After graduation, she worked as the post-baccalaureate Research Associate in the Child and Adolescent Mood and Anxiety Treatment (CAMAT) Program at the University of Miami, where she worked on projects related to transdiagnostic treatment of emotional disorders in youth.
+During her work in the CAB Lab, Ashley is broadly interested in exploring the development, measurement, and clinical assessment of emotional and behavioral problems in youth.
+She is also interested in conducting research on family systems and processes, including parent-child coercion, parenting behaviors and parental psychopathology.
 Outside the lab, Ashley enjoys cooking, going to the beach, traveling, and trying new restaurants in Miami.

 Shannon Shaughnessy